 - Share your appreciation.
 Take five minutes a day to write down what and who you are grateful for at this moment.

 - Take an awe walk.
 Turn off your phone, take out your headphones, and go for a short walk to take in everything awe-inspiring in your neighborhood.
 Maybe you see a small flower coming through a crack in the sidewalk or an excited dog sniffing a tree.
 Practice noticing everything around you that brings you joy.

 - Listen to some nature sounds.
-We wrote last week about how the sounds of nature can boost mental health.
+We wrote before about how the sounds of nature can boost mental health.
 If you don’t have time to get out for a walk, just putting on nature sounds in the background of your workday can turn the day around.